 In the current TS 38.321 section 5.4.2.2 HARQ process, the conditions of transmission of the MAC PDU being prioritized over sidelink transmission or being performed simultaneously with sidelink transmission have been captured.
-Specifically, both of the sidelink grant for NR sidelink transmission, and configured grant for transmission of V2X sidelink communication on SL-SCH are considered.
+Specifically, both of the sidelink grant for NR sidelink transmission and configured grant for transmission of V2X sidelink communication on SL-SCH are considered.
 Since the SL-PRS, as same as the SL communication data, needs to be accommodated in the sidelink grant, we think the already captured conditions could be reused for the cases when SL-PRS is accommodated in the SL grant also.